neoskop/hearnoevil/README.md

 ## Synopsis

-`hearnoevil` (🙉) is a CLI that enables you to enable and disable and re-enable a check of an external monitoring service.
+`hearnoevil` (🙉) is a CLI that enables you to disable and re-enable a check of an external monitoring service.
 Currently only [Uptime Robot][1] is supported, however.
+You can use this tool, when you don't want anyone to notice when you do something evil ... or when deploying.

 ## Usage